SuperbPineapple/XBSNI/README.md

 The legacy version should work on browsers after IE8.
 The legacy version also currently has no non-number checking support.

-For a working example, visit https://superbpineapple.neocities.org/XBSNI.
+For a working example, visit [this page.](https://superbpineapple.github.io/SPRBWebpage/Projects/XBSNI/XBSNI.html)

 Thanks for using!